BLOG

 FEROX: AI, Data, and drones to increase the safety of wild berry pickers

-FEROX envelops a deep understanding of how artificial intelligence is changing the dynamics of manual work.
-The project pulls from advances in AI, data, and drone technology to map, monitor, and manage berry pickers and their environment.
+The FEROX project embodies a deep understanding of how artificial intelligence (AI) is reshaping manual labour.
+It harnesses advancements in AI, data analytics, and drone technology to map, monitor, and manage both the berry pickers and their forested surroundings.

-• The navigation phase.
-In this phase, we aim to integrate the solution focusing on safety, forest modelling, and crop assessment.
-These use cases will test the solution’s effectiveness in navigation and locating services.
+• Navigation Phase: During this stage, the project will integrate the solution, focusing on safety measures, forest modelling, and crop assessment.
+This phase will test the solution’s efficiency in navigation and locating services.

-• The logistics optimisation phase.
-The second phase aims to demonstrate the solution in operational environments.
-By doing so, we aim to optimise operations and support for workers.
+• Logistics Optimisation Phase: The second phase aims to demonstrate the solution’s effectiveness in operational settings, with a focus on optimising operations and providing support to workers.

 Deep Forestry